ibm-cloud-docs/cis/best-practices.md

 ### Alternatively, use a certificate provisioned by CIS
 {: #strict-use-cert-cis-provisioned}

-IBM {{site.data.keyword.cis_short_notm}} works with several Certificate Authorities (CAs) to provide domain wildcard certificates for our customers, by default.
+IBM {{site.data.keyword.cis_short_notm}} works with several Certificate Authorities (CAs) to provide domain wildcard certificates by default.
 Manual verification might be required for setting up these certificates, and your support team can help you perform these additional steps.

 ### Change your TLS setting to End-to-End CA Signed
 {: #strict-change-tls-setting}